 With the emerging business opportunities in India, the biggest startups in the word are no longer just in America or China.
 India has now become a leading global startup hub.

-The number of startups in India have grown from 7,000 in 2008 to 50,000 according to the latest report by KPMG.
+The number of startups in India has grown from 7,000 in 2008 to 50,000 according to the latest report by KPMG.
 The primary difference between Global and Indian startups is funding.
 It’s quite easy to get going in India, but the problem lies in the later stages where funding becomes more troublesome leading companies with no choice but to get international venture investors.

-Some Successful Service-based Startups in India
+Some Successful Service-Based Startups in India

 In addition to restaurant search and discovery, Zomato has expanded its offering to include transactions like Online Ordering, Table Reservations, and Point-of-Sale system, creating cutting-edge technology to connect restaurant businesses and customers in ways that will revolutionize the restaurant industry.